-Student no: Date of application on: / /
+Student no: Date of application: / /

 Student full name:

 Student mobile number:

 Student email:

-Departure date: / / Expected re
+Departure date: / / Expected return date: / /

-Total number of schools days that you would be miss sing:
+Total number of schools days that you would be missing:

 Reason for leave request:

-school term, I am aware that this may affect my cattendance requirement as set by the student vis d correct. ng the above leave.
-If the leave is taken during the shild's attendance and his/her ability to meet the
+Parent's declaration (The student's parent must complete this section) I confirm that the above travel details are true and correct.
+I take full responsibility for my child's safety during the above leave.
+If the leave is taken during the school term, I am aware that this may affect my child's attendance and his/her ability to meet the attendance requirement as set by the student visa condition.
+It is my responsibility to inform the school or DE International of any change to my child's itinerary or travel details.

 Parent signature:

 Parent printed name:

 Parent mobile number:

 Parent email: